Click here to schedule an appointment

 In addition to the children’s backpacks, the organization’s goal is to provide 521 bus passes and food donation bags to 207 families and individuals.

-During a SDOH screening, community health workers determine if a family is experiencing financial hardship or food insecurity and transportation issues and more.
+During screenings, community health workers determine if a family is experiencing financial hardship or food insecurity and transportation issues and more.

-In 2021, The Wright Center’s community health workers made 2,630 outreaches to patients receiving services at the Scranton practice, illustrating the dire needs of individuals who completed the SDOH screenings.
-Housing, food, utility, phone, health care assistance, clothing, childcare and transportation were needed, along with behavioral health and stress relief.
+In 2021, The Wright Center’s community health workers made 2,630 outreaches to patients receiving services at the Scranton practice, illustrating the dire needs of individuals who completed the screenings.
+Housing, food, utility, phone, health care assistance, clothing, childcare, and transportation were needed, along with behavioral health and stress relief.

 In 2020, TWCPCE participated in food drives that fed 1,800 families.
 The team also distributed 1,000 school backpacks and 378 winter coats.

 “We provide 160 bus passes every six months per clinic and at least 10 bags of food per week to needy families,” said Amanda Vommaro, co-director of TWCPCE.
 “The need is growing due to the ongoing pandemic and the economic impacts of the war in Ukraine.
-Our community health workers will have the necessary resources to immediately respond to needs identified during social and economic determinants of health screenings, thanks to the resources provided by the generosity of the Scranton Area Community Foundation.”
+Our community health workers will have the necessary resources to immediately respond to needs identified during health screenings, thanks to the resources provided by the generosity of the Scranton Area Community Foundation.”

 We are a proud member of